PeteLawler/BeagleBrew/README_Easy_Software_Install.txt

 1)  Google SDFormatter, Win32DiskImager and Putty and download them
 2)  Use SDFormatter to format SD card
 3)  Use Win32DiskImager to burn latest Beaglebone Debian Image from http://beagleboard.org/latest-images
-4)  When Beagle Bone boots up, use Pyrrt to log onto the Beaglebone and grow partition.
+4)  When Beagle Bone boots up, use Putty to log onto the Beaglebone and grow partition.
 Type: 'sudo /opt/tools/scripts/grow_partition.sh'
 5)  Reboot the Beaglebone 'sudo reboot'
 6)  Use Putty to log onto the Beaglebone
 7)  Update tools 'git -C /opt/scripts pull'